How to Take Care of a Soccer Ball

 10. Store it at a room temperature location

-Lastly, you will want to store your soccer ball in a room temperature location after using it.
+Lastly, you will want to keep it in a room temperature location after using it.

 This is because extreme changes in outside temperature place stress on the material make-up of the ball, which only reduces its useful life.